I’ve always liked Valentine’s Day and as a mom it’s especially fun!

 I’m taking advantage of it while I can!

-Here are some fun ways to celebrate this Valentine’s Day with young kids.
+Here are some fun ways to celebrate this Valentine’s Day with kids.

 7 Simple Ideas for Making Valentine’s Day Special

 - Have a special Valentine’s Day breakfast.
 I love setting the table the night before – my girls are THRILLED when they come in and see the table all set.
 It doesn’t have to be fancy; some red napkins or strawberry milk or conversation hearts scattered down the center of the table go a long way!
 This puff pancake is a fun and ridiculously simple breakfast – add some strawberry or raspberry sauce for a little holiday pizazz.

 - Make a fun treat and deliver it to friends and neighbors.
 These M&M cookies in a jar are one of my favorites and they’re simple and fun for kids to help assemble!
 Plus, since it’s not already baked, they can save it until they’re ready for a warm cookie!